mvolkmann/MyUnixEnv/notes/GoNotes.md

 ## Channels

 Channels are "pipes" that connect concurrent goroutines.

-- can send values to them and receive values from them
+Values can be sent to a channel and be received from them.

-- to create a channel, `myChannel := make(chan type)`
-  where type is a real type like `string`
+To create a channel, `myChannel := make(chan type)` where type is a real type like `string`.

 - by default values can be sent to and received from channels
 - to make a channel that
 - to send a value to a channel, `myChannel <- value`